pnp/sp-dev-fx-webparts/samples/react-birthdays-per-month/README.md

 Month|Choice with month options (January, February, March, and so on) Date|Number (Minimum 1 and maximum 31)

-Insert employee birth day items into the list.
+Insert employee birthday items into the list.

 ## Minimal path to awesome